kgeorgieva/cilib.github.com/docs/dev/website-configuration.md

 Download and install the latest version of DevKit from: [Ruby](http://rubyinstaller.org/downloads/).

-Right click on Computer > Properties > Advanced System Settings > Environment Variables and add the path fir the \bin directories of both, Ruby and DevKit, to your PATH variable (in windows the different paths are separated by a semicolon ";").
+Right click on Computer > Properties > Advanced System Settings > Environment Variables and add the path for the \bin directories of both, Ruby and DevKit, to your PATH variable (in windows the different paths are separated by a semicolon ";").

 Open command line, navigate to the directory of the Ruby Development kit and type: